ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 is only the
 thirteenth.&quot; BY no means put yourself in
 another person&#x27;s power.
 If you put your
 thumb between two grinders they are very
 apt to bite.
-I
+IN
 </td></tr></table>

 ---